joelshepherd/tabliss/README.md

 ### Choose an accent color

-You can choose an accent colour to change the colour of the buttons!
+You can choose an accent color to change the color of the buttons!

 ## Attributions and acknowledgments